 This experience will also help you determine if you need a Perpetual Education Fund (PEF) loan.
 If a PEF loan is needed, applicants Qualify through their priesthood leaders (Priesthood Leader Endorsement).
-The Planning for Success Workshop taught by the institutes of religion is the key activity at this step.
+The Planning for Success Workshop taught by the Self Reliance Services Centers is the key activity at this step.

 If you have found that a PEF loan is needed, your next step is to apply for a loan using the online PEF Application.
-You may use a computer at your local LDS Employment Resource Services office, institute of religion, family history center, or anywhere else there is an Internet connection.
+You may use a computer at your local Self Reliance Services Centers, institute of religion, family history center, or anywhere else there is an Internet connection.

 You will need:

-If you have questions about the application, you may call the Help Desk at the PEF Service Center.
-Volunteers at the institute and in your stake may also be able to help you.
+If you have questions about the application, you may call the Help Desk team at the PEF Mentoring Center.
+Volunteers in your stake may also be able to help you.

 Your application will be reviewed online by qualified staff to make sure it is a good plan for your local area.
 If there are questions, they will get back with you.
 Then it will be sent to a PEF Loan Committee to make a decision on your loan request.

-If your PEF loan is approved, your institute representative will set up a loan interview with you where you will make important commitments.
+If your PEF loan is approved, the Mentoring Center will set up a loan interview with you where you will make important commitments.

 You will need:

 If your Area Office uses Debit Order or Auto Pay for loan payments, you will need to have a bank account prior to the loan interview.
 Please bring your bank account number and the form that authorizes the bank to make automatic withdrawals for loan payments.
-Your institute representative will help you with any questions.
+The PEF Mentoring Center representative will help you with any questions.

-The school you have chosen will be paid once the loan interview is complete, when your first payment is received, and after you have made an initial contact with the PEF Service Center.
+The school you have chosen will be paid once the loan interview is complete, the loan mentor interview is also complete and when your first payment is received.
+If you have any questions please contact the PEF Mentoring Center.

 This last step is the best part, and also the longest and most difficult.
 Over a period of years, you will study, complete your training, find better work, and keep your commitment to repay the loan.
 You will accomplish these goals through great effort, faith in the Lord, integrity, and growing self-reliance.